bixb922/crank-organ/doc-software/README.md

 ## Tune title menu

 The [⋮] menu button to the left of a tune title will open the setlist menu.
+This menu button is only visible if multiple setlists have been configured.

 ![title menu button](tune_title_menu_button.jpg)